MY PHILOSOPHY

 FOR JIMÉNEZ DEREDIA

 The shape of the circle corresponds to that of the sun and moon as they appear to us on Earth.
-In Platonic philosophy, the circle is the ultimate and perfect form.
-It represents eternity, an expression of perfection without beginning or end, without direction.
+In Platonic philosophy, the circle is considered the ultimate and most perfect form—representing eternity, a symbol of perfection without beginning or end, without direction.

-The sky is a large round dome that shelters us.
+The sky itself is a vast circular dome that shelters us.

-Zen Buddhism considers the circle to represent enlightenment and the perfection of humanity in unity with its primordial principle; the symbols of Tao, Yin and Yang, are enclosed in a circle to denote the harmony of the universe.
+In Zen Buddhism, the circle symbolizes enlightenment and the perfection of humanity in harmony with its primordial principle.
+Similarly, Taoist symbols such as Yin and Yang are enclosed within a circle, expressing the balance and unity of the universe.

-Deredia first saw the spheres at the age of 9, while visiting the National Museum in San José, and he was deeply impressed.
-The spheres are not only ancient, magical, and mysterious works of art produced by pre-Columbian civilizations; they are a vision of the world, the expression of an atavistic and ancestral culture.
+Deredia first encountered these spheres at the age of nine during a visit to the National Museum in San José, an experience that left a lasting impression on him.
+To him, these spheres are not only ancient, magical, and mysterious objects crafted by pre-Columbian civilizations—they are a vision of the world, the expression of a deep, ancestral culture.

 “Circular and spherical shapes belong to us, they are in our DNA,